NeuroTechX/ntx_slack_archive/random.md

  >z3 without looking too much into it, Halo's product is a bit more respected as the person who is leading it is well known in the field.

+3/15/2017 2:32 PM

+ **sydneyneurotechx** :

+ >I'm not sure of any research done on the product outside of the companies own